StanfordB3/GettingAndCleaningData/README.md

 ## Code Book

-This file describes the run_analysis.R, Tidy_HAR_Summary.csv, and Tidy_HAR_CodeBook.txt files within this folder of the Githup repository.
+This file describes the run_analysis.R, Tidy_HAR_Summary.txt, and Tidy_HAR_CodeBook.txt files within this folder of the Githup repository.

 ### 1. run_analysis.R
 This is an R code that was developed in RStudio on an an Apple MAC laptop.
 For most part the code has been commented appropriately at every step.